Rugby in New Zealand

 - Maori All Blacks are a national team traditionally playing international teams touring New Zealand

-- Heartland XV are made up of players players who have participated in the previous season’s Heartland Championship
+- Heartland XV is made up of players who have participated in the previous season’s Heartland Championship

 - Sevens are made up of a team of seven rather than the usual 15 players

 - Under 21s

 - Schoolboys is a rugby union team for secondary schoolboys.

 Regional New Zealand rugby union teams

 - Auckland Blues

 - Hamilton Chiefs

 - Dunedin Highlanders